Living Trust vs Will: Key Differences

 It is important to note that living trusts and wills are not mutually exclusive.
 Many individuals choose to have both a living trust and a will as part of a comprehensive estate plan, with the will serving as a “pour-over” document that directs any assets not already in the trust to be transferred to the trust upon death.

-At Smith & Bledsoe Family Law, our knowledgeable estate planning attorneys are dedicated to helping you navigate the complexities of living trusts, wills, and other estate planning tools.
+At Smith & Bledsoe Family Law, our knowledgeable Austin estate planning attorneys are dedicated to helping you navigate the complexities of living trusts, wills, and other estate planning tools.
 We take the time to understand your unique needs, goals, and concerns, providing personalized guidance and support.
-If you have questions about living trusts, wills, or any aspect of estate planning, please don’t hesitate to contact our office at (512) 277-3166.
-We are here to help you protect your legacy and provide for your loved ones with confidence and peace of mind.
+If you have questions about living trusts, wills, or any aspect of estate planning, please don’t hesitate to contact our office at (512) 277-3166, and our attorneys will answer them.
+Our law firm is here to help you protect your legacy and provide for your loved ones with confidence and peace of mind.
+Check out our success stories to gain the confidence to trust us.

 Contact Us